Residential red zone: Decision not to rebuild

 Some land in and around Christchurch was so damaged that the government determined that making the land safe for rebuilding would take years and require the demolition of most, if not all, buildings, and the eviction of their tenants.
 Canterbury Earthquake Recovery Authority head Gerry Brownlee said "Full land repair in these areas may mean that every house would need to be removed….
 Giving people the ability to relocate on land where they can rebuild immediately is the best option we have."
 The government decided to pursue a simple process in order to provide clarity and support for landowners, residents, and businesses.
 Hence a "red zone" was established for areas in and around Christchurch where rebuilding would not be allowed, as contrasted with the "green zone" where all repairs and rebuilds were allowed.

-The initial announcement of red zones was made on 24 June 2011, about 4 months after the February 2011 earthquake and only 11 days after the latest series of aftershocks.
-(Gerry Brownlee noted that each successive aftershock made CERA’s job all the more complex – the February 2011 quake, the most damaging of all, had itself been an aftershock of the September 2010 quake – so the zone announcements were postponed for months.)
+The initial announcement of residential red zones was made on 23 June 2011, about 4 months after the February 2011 earthquake and only 11 days after the latest series of aftershocks.
+(Gerry Brownlee noted that each successive aftershock made CERA's job all the more complex – the February 2011 quake, the most damaging of all, had itself been an aftershock of the September 2010 quake – so the zone announcements were postponed for months.)
 By 24 June, not all properties had been assessed as red or green by that point, but the government determined that zoning most properties immediately, thus giving their owners certainty, was preferable to postponing the announcement until all decisions were complete.
 Several areas were temporarily zoned as "orange zones", indicating areas that still needed an engineering assessment, or "white zones", indicating properties in the Port Hills whose rockfall risk had not yet been assessed.
-By November 2014, all zones had been assessed as either red or green, so the orange and white zones were eliminated.
+By October 2012, all zones had been assessed as either red or green, so the orange and white zones were eliminated.

 Affected areas

 The suburbs that were lost contained a relatively high proportion of more affordable housing, including social housing and rentals.
 Many urban Māori people lived in the red zone.
-Most of the displaced people moved to less-damaged outer suburbs, as well as the neighboring Selwyn and Waimakariri Districts, and new subdivisions were constructed to meet the demand.
+Most of the displaced people moved to less-damaged outer suburbs, as well as the neighbouring Selwyn and Waimakariri Districts, and new subdivisions were constructed to meet the demand.
 As such, whereas quake-damaged eastern Christchurch is experiencing a cooling of economic activity, the western suburbs are experiencing more growth.